Quazi-Shams-Kabir/CurrenSync/README.md

-# Currency Converted: CuurenSync
+# Currency Converted: CurrenSync

-Checkout:<a href="https://currensync.onrender.com/"> CuurenSync</a>
+Checkout:<a href="https://currensync.onrender.com/"> CurrenSync</a>

 - project for API